 It’s his way of showing you that he takes his role of provider and protector seriously.

-Even if you don’t need or want him to walk you home, he should offer.
+Even if you don’t need or want him to walk you home or to your car, he should offer.
 If he says goodnight and then hurries off, leaving you standing alone on a dimly lit and empty street, he’s probably not the man for you.
 Regardless of modern feminism’s claims to the contrary, women are physically more vulnerable than men.
 You want your potential boyfriend to be aware of this, and have your safety in mind.

 A man who follows dating “rules” — like waiting three days to call someone — is manipulative or insecure (or both).
 Just like you should send a thank you note after you receive a gift, a man who took you out the night before should check on you in the morning and let you know he had a nice time.
 (And you should respond promptly.
 This “no games” thing goes both ways.)
 You want to know that he’s still thinking about you.
 That will tell you that he’s interested in getting to know you better and that he’s respectful of your feelings and your time.